stoorylogylabs/project-tanah/README.md

 TANAH explores open frameworks that connect land, agriculture, community, and health through sustainable ecosystem design.

+TANAH is an open-source initiative exploring how underutilized land can be transformed into sustainable food, wellness, and community ecosystems through shared knowledge, AI-assisted tools, and collaborative innovation.

 # TANAH

 Open Source Framework for Land Activation, Food Resilience and Community Wellness.